Category Archives: Self Confidence

 I took into account that her son is 7 and gave her a different perspective.

-This is an at bat that can be used to boost his confidence.
-He helped out his team by demonstrating self control at the plate and having a good eye.
+This is an at-bat that can be used to boost his confidence.
+He helped out his team by demonstrating self-control at the plate and having a good eye.
 He was productive!
 He added two base runners to the game!
-Using this out look consistently will naturally help him to have a more positive mindset and stronger body language because he will feel successful more often.
+Using this outlook consistently will naturally help him develop a more positive mindset and stronger body language because he will feel successful more often.

 My kid is in a slump, what can I do?

-The goal shouldn’t be to get a hit because technically you aren’t in control of that.
-There are too many factors at play – umpires, pitchers, fielders, score keepers etc. The goal should be to have a good or productive at bat.
+The goal shouldn’t be to get a hit—because technically, you’re not in control of that.
+There are too many factors at play: umpires, pitchers, fielders, scorekeepers, etc. Instead, the goal should be to have a good or productive at-bat.

 img_3950.png

-2. Strong Body language.
-Strong body language is a much more tangible expectation than simply saying “Make sure you look confident at the plate”.
-Have your athlete practice showing strong body language and weak body language so they understand the expectation.
+Strong body language is a much more tangible expectation than simply saying, “Make sure you look confident at the plate.”
+Have your athlete practice both strong body language and weak body language so they can clearly understand the difference and the expectation.

-4. Swinging well at those selected pitches.
-They’ve chosen which pitches to swing at, now they must also swing well at those pitches.
+They’ve chosen which pitches to swing at—now they need to swing well at those pitches.
 Did they use the proper hitting mechanics that their hitting coaches have been instilling in them?

 Use these things as a checklist after every at bat.